The Gong Show: Format

-When Barris announced the final score, actor Jerry Maren (a little person and former Munchkin) ran onstage in top hat and tails, throwing confetti while balloons dropped from overhead.
+When Barris announced the final score, actor Jerry Maren (a little person) ran onstage in top hat and tails, throwing confetti while balloons dropped from overhead.

 The daily Gong Show also gave out a "Worst Act of the Week" award (later changed to the "Most Outrageous Act of the Week"), selected by the producers and each week's judges.
 The winner of this award was announced following the trophy presentation on the Friday show, and the performer received a dirty tube sock and a check for $516.32.

 Legitimate talent

-The two biggest Gong Show-related showbiz successes were Andrea McArdle and Cheryl Lynn.
-Twelve-year-old McArdle appeared on an early episode in 1976, shortly before she won the leading role in the hit Broadway musical Annie.
-Following her Gong Show appearance, Lynn was signed to a recording contract with Columbia Records and she recorded the Top 40 disco hit "Got To Be Real".
+Several legitimate performers received early exposure via The Gong Show.
+Twelve-year-old Andrea McArdle appeared on an early episode in 1976, shortly before she won the leading role in the hit Broadway musical Annie.
+Following Cheryl Lynn's Gong Show appearance in 1976, she received a recording contract with Columbia Records and recorded the Top 40 disco hit "Got To Be Real", released in 1978.
+Actress-singer Mare Winningham sang the Beatles song "Here, There, and Everywhere" on the program in 1976, which led to her being signed to an acting contract.

-Among the other true talents that appeared on the show were country singer Boxcar Willie; actor Kevin Peter Hall who later appeared as the original Predator in the 1987 film and as Harry in Harry and the Hendersons; comics and actors Paul Reubens and John Paragon (best known as Pee Wee Herman and Jambi the Genie); Joey D'Auria ("Dr. Flameo", later WGN's second Bozo the Clown); impressionist/comic Michael Winslow; novelty rock band Green Jellÿ; and an unknown band called The Mystic Knights of the Oingo Boingo which evolved into Oingo Boingo, led by future film and television score composer Danny Elfman.
-In 1979, Crips founder and executed murderer Stanley Tookie Williams appeared on the show as a bodybuilder.
-Future Academy Award-nominated actress Mare Winningham sang the Beatles song "Here, There, and Everywhere" on the program in 1976.
-Future Super Bowl XXXV winning head coach Brian Billick also made an appearance, performing a routine known as the "spider monkey".
+Among the other legitimate talents that appeared on the show were country singer Boxcar Willie; actor Kevin Peter Hall who later appeared as the original Predator in the 1987 film and as Harry in Harry and the Hendersons; comics and actors Paul Reubens and John Paragon (best known as Pee Wee Herman and Jambi the Genie); Joey D'Auria ("Dr. Flameo", later WGN's second Bozo the Clown); impressionist/comic Michael Winslow; novelty rock band Green Jellÿ; and an unknown band called The Mystic Knights of the Oingo Boingo which evolved into Oingo Boingo, led by Danny Elfman who later found fame as a film music composer.

+In 1979, street gang leader Stanley Tookie Williams appeared on the show as a bodybuilder shortly before his arrest and subsequent conviction for murder.
+Football player and later coach Brian Billick also made an appearance, performing a football routine known as the "spider monkey".
 Dancer Danny Lockin, who had played Barnaby in the film Hello Dolly!, was murdered hours after winning the show taped August 21, 1977.
-Television personality, actress and entrepreneur, Rhonda Shear appeared on the program in 1979.
+Performer Rhonda Shear appeared on the program in 1979.
 Journalist Maureen Orth, then writing for Newsweek, won second-place on a 1977 show, appearing as "The World's Oldest Cheerleader."